danilotavares/danilotavares/README.md

 I am a specialist in Software Engineering and Quality, with certifications in Software Testing (CTFL), Test Automation (CTAL-TAE) and AWS Cloud Practitioner.
 My journey includes applying **Automated Functional Testing** in Frontend (End-2-End) and Backend (REST APIs) layers, integrating these tests into Continuous Software Delivery Pipelines (Continuous Testing).
 In addition, I work on other quality fronts such as **Usability and Performance Testing** (Load Testing and Stress Testing) and applying **Mutation Testing** (Mutation Testing).

 I am a Senior Quality Engineer at Zup IT Innovation and, recently, started using **generative AI in the context of quality** to optimize activities such as writing and automating test cases, building data sets, and code review.
-Whenever I can, I help other QAs grow their careers.
+Whenever possible, I help other QAs grow their careers.

 Tools and Technologies I work with: **Selenium, Robot Framework, Cypress, Rest-Assured, Cucumber BDD, JUnit, TestNG, AssertJ, RestSharp, Specflow, XUnit, SoapUI, Postman, Insomnia, JMeter, Maven**.
 Programming languages: **Java, Python, Javascript, and .NET**.